Privacy Policy

 Service providers and subprocessors

-Based on the current architecture, Instagrity may rely on Supabase for authentication and database services, Vercel for hosting and analytics surfaces, OpenAI for AI-assisted grading or feedback processing when enabled, and Resend for email-delivery workflows.
+Based on the current architecture, Instagrity may rely on processors such as Supabase for authentication and database services, Vercel for hosting, OpenAI for AI-assisted grading or feedback processing when enabled, Stripe for billing, Google for sign-in and related platform services where enabled, Resend for email delivery, and Microsoft for sign-in where enabled.
 Additional providers may be introduced as the product evolves.
+Provider-specific data handling, sharing, and transfer limits are described in the External provider data section above.

 Disclosure and legal process